fscek/moj-zet-app-guide/docs/index.md

 2. **Enter the Text**
    - For example, `T22130` (tram #22130) or `B375` (bus #375).
      > **📝 Note:**
-     It seems that the app does not validate if the vehicle number actually exists.
+     The app does not validate if the vehicle number actually exists.
+     Up to 9 numbers are allowed after the `T` or `B` prefix.
+Also, even lowercase text works in case of buses and trams (`t123456789` or `b123456789`), but funiculars are only identified using lowercase text.
 3. **Print**
    - Print the saved QR code image on a small sticker or label (on sticker paper, or as a small laminated card) containing the QR code and attach it to a commonly used personal item.
    - You **cannot** import a locally saved QR code *directly* into the **Moj ZET** app, so having a physical code on a wallet/keychain is most convenient.